LGTD: Local-Global Trend Decomposition for Season-Length-Free Time Series Analysis: Results

-Overall, the synthetic experiments show that \textsc{LGTD} delivers stable and balanced decomposition accuracy across both stable and drifting season-length regimes, supporting its use as a low-touch decomposition primitive in heterogeneous settings.
+Overall, the synthetic experiments demonstrate that \textsc{LGTD} provides stable and balanced decomposition accuracy across both stable and drifting season-length regimes, supporting its use as a low-touch decomposition primitive in heterogeneous settings.

 In the variable season-length setting, Fig.~\ref{fig:SynVarRes} shows LGTD consistently recovers a smooth global trend while adapting the seasonal component to gradual changes in cycle length and amplitude, without relying on a fixed seasonal assumption.
 In contrast, period-based methods exhibit leakage between seasonal and residual components when the season length drifts, leading to less stable trend estimates and higher-variance residuals.